| Investigation of Jesus,

 exactly do these men come from?
 The dogmatic differences presented by each man’s

 message are great, but what all three men have given people is faith.
+A man named Siddhartha Gautama, who became the first

 Buddha, long before Jesus of Nazareth of Mohammed walked the earth, founded